djpardis/djpardis.github.io/_posts/2025-07-24-revisiting-moneyball.md

 ### [It's hard not to be romantic about baseball.](#table-of-contents) {#its-hard-not-to-be-romantic-about-baseball}

-The A's story resonated because it featured underdogs using intelligence and creativity to compete against overwhelming financial disadvantages.
-The story showed ordinary players achieving extraordinary things when given proper opportunity.
+The A's story showed ordinary players achieving extraordinary things when given the opportunity.
 The analytics enhanced rather than detracted from the game with moments like Bradford's submarine delivery, Hatteberg's transformation from injured catcher to first baseman, or the electricity of the 20-game streak.

 ![Baseball romance](/files/pics/blog/2025/romantic.png){: style="max-width: 500px; display: block; margin: 0 auto;"}
 *From [here](https://x.com/MLB/status/1914109400413016515){:target="_blank"}.*